j-ulrich/QtPromise/README.md

 Ben Lau's [AsyncFuture](https://github.com/benlau/asyncfuture) is based on QFuture and adds some of the missing functionality.
 However, it is using a different API, more oriented to the Observable pattern, and does not support progress reporting (yet?).

+Benoit Walter's [QtPromise](https://github.com/bwalter/qt-promise) is based on Ben Lau's AsyncFuture and provides an API similar to this implementation of QtPromise.
+However, it has some difference:
+It uses context objects to manage lifetime of promises and to store additional data.
+It also doesn't provide progress reporting (yet?).

 <a name="further-reading"></a>
 ### Further reading ###